Time formatting and storage bugs: Year 2080

 Some (if not all) Nokia phones that run Series 40 (such as the Nokia X2-00) only support dates up to 31 December 2079, and thus will be unable to display dates after this.
 One workaround is to use the year 1996, 2024, or 2052 in lieu of 2080 (as compatible leap years) to display the correct day of the week, date and month on the main screen.

 Many IBM PC and DOS systems store the year internally as a two-digit value since 1980, like many RTCs, and these will roll over after 31 December 2079.

 Year 2100

-DOS and Windows file date API and conversion functions (such as INT 21h/AH=2Ah) officially support dates up to 31 December 2099 (even though the underlying FAT filesystem would theoretically support dates up to 2107).
+MS-DOS and Windows file date API and conversion functions (such as INT 21h/AH=2Ah) officially support dates up to 31 December 2099 (even though the underlying FAT filesystem would theoretically support dates up to 2107).
 Hence, DOS-based operating systems, as well as applications that convert other formats to the FAT/DOS format, may show unexpected behavior starting 1 January 2100.

-Likewise, the Nintendo DS, GameCube, and Sony PlayStation 4 only allow users to set dates up to the year 2099.
+Likewise, the Nintendo DS, GameCube, and PlayStation 4 only allow users to set dates up to the year 2099.
 In the case of the Nintendo DS, the system will not advance time beyond 31 December 2099, whereas the GameCube and PS4 will still roll over into 2100 and beyond, even though users of those game consoles cannot manually input the date and time that far out.